ANZ (bank)

-The Australia and New Zealand Banking Group Limited (ANZ) is an Australian multinational banking and financial services company headquartered in Melbourne, Victoria.
+The Australia and New Zealand Banking Group Limited, commonly known as ANZ Bank, is a multinational banking and financial services company headquartered in Melbourne, Victoria, Australia.
 It is Australia's second-largest bank by assets and fourth-largest bank by market capitalisation.

 Its current corporate entity was established on 1 October 1970, when the Australia and New Zealand Bank (ANZ) merged with the English, Scottish & Australian Bank (ES&A).
 It was the largest bank merger in Australian history at the time.
 The Australia and New Zealand Bank had in turn been founded in 1951 as a merger of the Bank of Australasia and the Union Bank of Australia, which were established in 1835 and 1837 respectively.
-ANZ is one of the Big Four Australian banks, along with the Commonwealth Bank, NAB and Westpac.
+ANZ is one of the Big Four Australian banks, along with the Commonwealth Bank, National Australia Bank and Westpac.

 Australian operations make up the largest part of ANZ's business, with commercial and retail banking dominating.
 ANZ is also the largest bank in New Zealand, where the legal entity became known as ANZ National Bank in 2003 and changed to ANZ Bank New Zealand in 2012.
 From 2003 to 2012, it operated two brands in New Zealand, ANZ and the National Bank of New Zealand.
 The National Bank brand was retired in 2012, with a number of branches closing and others converting to ANZ branches.
 In addition to operations throughout Australia and New Zealand, ANZ also operates in 34 other countries.

-ANZ together with its subsidiaries has a workforce of 51,000 employees and serves around nine million customers worldwide.
+ANZ together with its subsidiaries has a workforce of around 42,000 employees and serves more than 10 million customers worldwide.

 History

 19th century

 The Bank of Australasia was founded in London in 1835.
+Its first branch was opened in Sydney on 14 December 1835.
 It combined with the Cornwall Bank, which was formed in Launceston, Van Diemens Land in 1828.
-In 1837, Union Bank of Australia was established in London by a group of people including George Fife Angas, a banker and slaveholder.
-In 1852, The English, Scottish and Australian Bank (ES&A) established in London, and opened its first Australian branch in Sydney in 1853.
+In 1837, Union Bank of Australia was established in London by a group of people including banker George Fife Angas.
+The English, Scottish & Australian Bank (ES&A) was established in London in 1852, and opened its first Australian branch in Sydney in 1853.
 The ES&A bank took over the Commercial Bank of Tasmania and the London Bank of Australia in 1921 and the Royal Bank of Australia in 1927.